| Properly fitting your bicycle to your individual body type is crucial

 seatpost to extend beyond the warning mark or you’ll risk it breaking off or

+bending the seat tube.
+Either one could ruin your day.
 To determine how high you can raise the saddle, remove seatpost.
 Note

 warning line on post and seatpost binding bolt on frame.